 We work closely with the Touirst Office and support their projects for sustainable tourism and in particular the impact of tourism on local agriculture which is often the traditional way of life in mountain areas.
 We include local events that support and promote local farming traditions, food production and markets in our itineraries and advice for things to do for our clients to help support the farming community and raise awareness of their culture.
 We also include a selection of local products in our welcome gift to clients to support and promote the local economy.

-We have partnered with Mossy Earth to offer our clients the opportunity to offset their carbon footprint from travelling to our destinations by buying a native tree for one of their re-wilding schemes.
+We partnered with Mossy Earth in 2018 to offer our clients the opportunity to offset their carbon footprint from travelling to our destinations by buying a native tree for one of their re-wilding schemes.
 Please read about our Carbon Offsetting scheme for more information.
 From 2020 onwards we will be including a tree as a part of every holiday booked with Undiscovered Mountains - it will no longer be an optional extra.